 I head up our welfare benefit team, which includes a Universal Credit officer, and we provide advice and support around benefit issues.

-Having spent almost 25 years with the organisation, it’s safe to say that Universal Credit has definitely been the biggest change that I’ve dealt with.
+I’ve been with Radian for almost 25 years – it’s safe to say that Universal Credit has been a significant change.

 It’s not one size fits all

-I’m often asked how Universal Credit has affected our customers, and the bottom line is that it works for some, and not for others.
+I’m often asked how Universal Credit has affected our customers.
+The bottom line is that it works for some, and not for others.

-And for some, the structure of a monthly payment also works.
+The structure of a monthly payment also works for some.

-We have many customers experiencing the opposite.
+Yet, many customers experience the opposite.
 Lower levels of computer literacy and a pattern of being paid either weekly, or twice a month, means Universal Credit has a more adverse impact.

 And whilst many customers are very good at budgeting, the unpredictability of how much money they could have each month understandably causes problems.